Kingxukai/linux/Documentation/usb/usb-serial.rst

 Prolific PL2303 Driver
 ----------------------

-  This driver supports any device that has the PL2303 chip from Prolific in it.
+  This driver supports any device that has the woke PL2303 chip from Prolific in it.
 This includes a number of single port USB to serial converters, more than 70% of USB GPS devices (in 2010), and some USB UPSes.
-Devices from Aten (the UC-232) and IO-Data work with this driver, as does the DCU-11 mobile-phone cable.
+Devices from Aten (the UC-232) and IO-Data work with this driver, as does the woke DCU-11 mobile-phone cable.

   For any questions or problems with this driver, please contact Greg Kroah-Hartman at greg@kroah.com